 Weather and Climate in Hawaii

-Hawaii enjoys easy weather year-round with only slight differences in temperature.
+Hawaii enjoys easy weather year-round with only slight temperature differences.
 There are only two seasons: summer from May to October and winter from November to April.
 It’s an average of 85 degrees in the summer and 78 in the winter months.

-As we discussed earlier in the post, Hawaii has diverse microclimates and many different biomes.
-In addition, Hawaii receives a lot of rain, which falls primarily in the mountains and valleys on the islands’ windward side or Northeastern side.
+As discussed earlier, Hawaii has diverse microclimates and many different biomes.
+In addition, Hawaii receives a lot of rain, which falls primarily in the mountains and valleys on the islands’ windward or Northeastern side.
 The most rain falls in the wet months, from November to March.
 However, it’s often in very localized thunderstorms, meaning it’s often sunny somewhere on the island.

 I loved this article about the big island, it’s our favorite places, glad to know in 45 trips we haven’t missed any of the places on your list.
 We bought our own snorkeling gear about our fifth trip, much easier on the budget.
 But now my husband wears glasses, we found a dive shop that fitted him with prescription lenses.
 I wish I could rennet the name to pass it on.
 I will find it and forward it to you.
 I loved reading your post, we were supposed to be in Kona for ten days, from Oct 7, Booked a small house.
 Then I ended up in a wheel chair, the house was not American with disabilities act, compliant.
 Understandable, but my money for the ten days was not returned.
 Lesson learned.
 We will get back to the place we call home soon.